Microchip implant (animal): Usage

 Some shelters and vets designate themselves as the primary contact to remain informed about possible problems with the animals they place.
 The form is sent to a registry, who may be the chip manufacturer, distributor or an independent entity such as a pet recovery service.
 Some countries have a single official national database.
 For a fee, the registry typically provides 24-hour, toll-free telephone service for the life of the pet.
 Some veterinarians leave registration to the owner, usually done online, but a chip without current contact information is essentially useless.

 The owner receives a registration certificate with the chip ID and recovery service contact information.
 The information can also be imprinted on a collar tag worn by the animal.
 Like an automobile title, the certificate serves as proof of ownership and is transferred with the animal when it is sold or traded; an animal without a certificate could be stolen.
 There are some privacy concerns regarding the use of microchips.

-Authorities and shelters examine strays for chips, providing the recovery service with the ID number, description and location so that they may notify the owner or contact.
-If the pet is wearing the collar tag, the finder does not need a chip reader to contact the registry.
+Authorities and shelters examine strays for chips, providing one of the aforementioned recovery services with the ID number, description and location so that the recovery service may notify the owner, a contact, or veterinarians in the area.
+If the pet is wearing the collar tag, the finder does not need a chip reader to contact the registry because a rescuer can simply read the ID number and phone number (or website) to provide to the registry.
 An owner can also report a missing pet to the recovery service, as vets look for chips in new animals and check with the recovery service to see if it has been reported lost or stolen.

 Many veterinarians scan an animal's chip on every visit to verify correct operation.
 Some use the chip ID as their database index and print it on receipts, test results, vaccination certifications and other records.

 Some veterinary tests and procedures require positive identification of the animal, and a microchip may be acceptable for this purpose as an alternative to a tattoo.